 The old marketing website made a great attempt at speaking the wide range of relevant audiences.
 However, it was lacking content and the design hindered many visitors from exploring further.
 Accessing an interactive demo was also a confusing, cumbersome task.

 To beat the competition, the CGR team decided to publicly offer access to a free, interactive demo of the InformAnalytics tool.
 Instead of restricting the content to the home page, I designed a features page that allowed CGR to showcase the power of their product, minimize questions from potential customers, and reduce their time spent selling the product over the phone.

-Now that the project is complete, the CGR team can launch a new version of InformAnalytics that is sure the blow the competition away and generate more revenue than before.
-With a strong, recognizable new brand, CGR can more easily market and sell their product to economic development professional across the country instead of only in New York state.
+Now that the project is complete, the CGR team can launch a new version of InformAnalytics that is sure to blow the competition away and generate more revenue than before.
+With a strong, recognizable new brand, CGR can more easily market and sell their product to economic development professional across the country instead of only in New York State.

 A superior user experience will keep users coming back to CGR year after year and increase the word-of-mouth referrals that help drive sales.
-As the data and analytics are collected in the coming months, I will update this case study to show how the improved designs and UX strategy turned a product that was destined for termination into a valuable business asset.
+The new and improved analysis tool is sure to bring new sales and revenue for CGR.

 Disclaimer: The thoughts expressed in this case study are my own and do not necessarily reflect those of the client and their business.